JordanBedard/Nasa_Pictures_Loader/README.md

 # Nasa_Pictures_Loader
-Webpage when you can load NASA images from the NASA's API, save and manage your favorite images.
+Webpage when you can load NASA images from the NASA's API, save and manage your favorite images on a local storage.